abe-winter/abe-winter.github.io/_posts/2019-10-12-cancel-github.md

 The things you have to ban are fundamental to a software-based economy, and fundamental to my concept of freedom in the 21st century.
 [Even China hasn't banned github yet](https://www.npr.org/2019/04/10/709490855/github-has-become-a-haven-for-chinas-censored-internet-users).
 Ultimately encryption is math.
 The security apparatus that you'd need to bring to bear to *ban math* is beyond belief.

 My point isn't just that this is impossible.
-It's that granting any government the political capital to *try* this is an invitation to create vast new police powers.
+It's that granting any government the political capital to *try* this begins with a regulatory crackdown on communications software and hardware, and there's not a lot of daylight between software and speech.

 It would also require a sustained legislative assault on the court system -- multiple rounds of laws getting defeated in the courts because they violate basic protections.
 Any politician who wants to do this is either legally stupid, technologically stupid, or some kind of bond villain.